achafetz/achafetz.github.io/_portfolio/barometer-project.md

     image_path: /assets/images/barometer_review.png
 ---

+*External Contract Project*

+## Project Purpose
+Design an all inclusive planning and assesment tool for a non-profit's data needs during humanitarian emergencies.

+## Overview
-I worked with a non-profit to design an all inclusivee planning and assesment tool for their data needs during humanitarian emergencies.
-The tool needed to be available offline and not install new software, so I developed a multi-purpose tool in Excel, serving as a vehicle for survey collection/capture, database for storing survey results, and interface for dynamically interacting with survey results.
+  - The tool needed to be available offline and not install new software, so I developed a multi-purpose tool in Excel, serving as a vehicle for survey collection/capture, database for storing survey results, and interface for dynamically interacting with survey results.

-The tool was used by surveyors to enter and record two different types of surveys from respondents in different countries and then show weighted results via a composite index score from that survey or multiple/all if the outputs were combined together as well.
-I relied heavily on VBA to design the collection/submission side as well as navigation and updating the dashboard data.
+  - The tool was used by surveyors to enter and record two different types of surveys from respondents in different countries and then show weighted results via a composite index score from that survey or multiple/all if the outputs were combined together as well.
+  - I relied heavily on VBA to design the collection/submission side as well as navigation and updating the dashboard data.
 A lot of though went into how to structure the data to allow for reviewers in countries and eventually at headquarters to analyze the data across different criteria and categories.

-Tools
-   - Pen and paper: mock up image and layouts
-   - Excel + VBA: data entry, VBA scripts, "data base", and data viz/dashboard
+## Lessons Learned
+   - Requirements gathering
+   - Working with external stakeholders
+   - Designing forms within Excel for data capture

-{% include gallery caption="Various weeks converted from the example table in *On Becoming Baby Wise*." %}
+{% include gallery caption="" %}